CostNav: A Navigation Benchmark for Real-World Economic-Cost Evaluation of Physical AI Agents

 • Open challenges for the community to beat our baselines

-The autonomous navigation field has made incredible technical progress.
+The Physical AI field has made incredible technical progress.

 Now it's time to make it economically viable.